Jjunju of Buganda: His reign

 During his reign, Buganda conquered Buddu (in present-day Masaka District) from Bunyoro.
+The reason for the conquest was probably because of how wealthy the region was in resources.
+He also conquered Kooki and Kabula, greatly extending the kingdom's boundaries and influence in the region of Kitara.
+He was renowned as a great general by his peers.
+The cities he conquered were rich in resources like cattle, iron ore, and backcloth which were essential to the kingdom's economy.
+The campaigns led to the increase in wealth for Buganda.
 His reign was interrupted by the struggle between him and his brother Prince Semakookiro, who rebelled against him.
 During the rebellion, Semakookiro ordered his men to go and capture Kabaka Jjunju and bring him to the rebel prince.
 The expedition went badly.
 Kabaka Jjunju was killed during the attempted capture.

 When the regiment sent to capture the Kabaka came back to report that they had killed him, Semakookiro was so upset that he expelled all the regiment members together with their families and friends from Buganda, or else they would suffer the same fate as his brother.
 The expelled people fled Buganda and went westwards to present day Kitagwenda District and Bunyaruguru in Rubirizi District, Western Uganda.

 This group of descendants were the reason why Kitagwenda and Bunyaruguru are called thus today.
 Batagwenda seems to mean those who cannot go further and Banyaruguru means those with strong-legs.
 Indeed, Kitagwenda is east of Bunyaruguru and is a plain area while Bunyaruguru is a hilly area west of Kitagwenda.
 Those without strong legs stayed in Kitagwenda and those who moved on and climbed the hills became the Banyaruguru.